Selection Policies

 Please Note: This policy is an overview of the Davis Cup and Billie Jean King Cup Selection process.
 Specific tie documentation will be uploaded on this page to provide timings and further details when applicable.

-• For 2022, New Zealand is allocated 7 total spots for athletes in each of the boys/girls events.
-6 Main Draw spots and 1 Qualifying.
+For 2023, New Zealand is allocated 3 wildcard for athletes in each of the boys/girls events in the B2 ITF Junior event.
+2 Main Draw spots and 1 Qualifying.

-• These slots for New Zealand athletes that have entered the event by the entry deadline will be allocated as follows:
+These slots are for New Zealand athletes that have entered the event by the entry deadline will be allocated as follows:

 Travelling Coach Selection Policy